 Aprovecho’s Permaculture programs emphasize hands on learning and focus on the design and establishment of resilient farms, forests, homesteads, communities, and businesses.
 Classes occur within the context of our 30 acre educational land-trust, a thirty year-old model of community scale Permaculture, and the surrounding neighborhood of sister farms and homesteads within the Hazelton valley.
 Many of the best teachers from around the Pacific Northwest comprise the teaching team for our courses.

-Certified by Cascadia Permaculture Institute and the Permaculture Institute of North American (PINA)
+Certified by the Permaculture Institute of North American (PINA)

-Join the Cascadia Permaculture Institute this spring for our 2 week comprehensive permaculture design course.
+Join us this spring for our 2 week comprehensive permaculture design course.
 This course will help you gain a clear understanding of the theory and practice of ecological design through lecture, discussion, slideshows, design projects, and hands-on experience.
 May is the perfect time to deepen your understanding of natural systems and how they can inform design.

 Aprovecho’s Sustainable Living Skills Immersion is the oldest program of its kind in the Northwest and includes hands on training in appropriate technology, sustainable forestry, natural building, water harvesting, and sustainable agriculture.
 The Permaculture Design curriculum is woven throughout the program, leaving students with a framework for integrating the learned strategies and techniques into cohesive designs for sustainable human settlement.